5 Pointz Aerosol Art Center Inc or The Institute of Higher Burnin' (aka 5 Ptz)

 I first came across 5 Pointz around 2002 when I moved to New York City and felt I had to start photographing it straight away.
-In the beginning I was using film and was quite broke so I had to be frugal, and the collection started slow.
+In the beginning I was using film and had to be frugal, so the collection started slow.

 I moved to LIC in early 2009 from another part of Queens.
 I lived on Crescent street and 43rd avenue which was very close to the legendary 5 Pointz center and enabled me to visit it quite frequently.
 It was considered to be "the world's premier graffiti mecca" which sadly was demolished to make way for the gentrification of the area in 2014.